-Regardless of where you live, it’s a good idea to keep your dog on a year-round preventive flea medication recommended by your veterinarian.
+It’s a good idea to keep your dog on a year-round preventive flea medication recommended by your vet.
 You don’t want to risk your dog (or your house) getting infested with fleas because once they’ve taken up residence in your home or on your pet, they’re difficult to get rid of.

-Fleas tend to hide in heavily wooded areas waiting for an animal to walk by they can jump on, so preventive measures are especially important if you like to go for woodland hikes with your dog.
+Fleas tend to hide in heavily wooded areas waiting for an animal to walk by they can jump on, so preventive measures are especially important if you or your dog sitter like to go for woodland walks with your dog.
 Once they hitch a ride on your pup, they burrow through their fur and latch onto their skin.
 Adult fleas can bite their host up to 400 times per day and female fleas lay 40-50 eggs after each meal—that’s thousands of eggs in a flea’s lifetime!

 The flea eggs tend to drop off of your dog’s body and hatch all around your house, which can lead to a serious (and costly) flea infestation.
 If you already have a flea problem in your home or just want to avoid this scenario altogether, we encourage you to read our flea prevention guide where we cover the best ways to kill fleas on your dog and in your home.

 It’s not the bite, but the allergic reaction to it that causes your dog to get itchy.
 Some pets are hypersensitive to fleas and may suffer a severe reaction from just a single bite.
 However, all pets will experience discomfort in the event of flea bites.
 So as soon as you see repeated scratching, suspect fleas.

 To confirm the presence of fleas, check your dog’s fur.
 Use a fine-tooth comb, such as a specialized flea comb, to look for “flea dirt.”
 In more severe cases, you might also find the bugs themselves.